Fiona-600/Project-2020/README.md

 **Findings and Conclusions**

-Based the histograms below, we can conculde the following based on range spread of measurements and range of frequency of measurements:
+Based the histograms below, we can conclude the following based on range spread of measurements and range of frequency of measurements:

 **Sepal Length**